![]() |

 furniture is of simple construction, made of inexpensive woods, and embellished

 with painted decoration to conceal the modest materials.
 Surfaces are frequently grained in imitation of expensive woods and painted with floral decoration.
-More expensive examples of cottage furniture were given a black finish that served as the background for elaborate painted decoration of sprays of flowers, still life compositions and landscapes and for gilt ornament of scrolling leaves.
+More expensive examples of cottage furniture were given a black finish that served as the background for elaborate painted decoration of sprays of flowers, still life compositions, and landscapes and for gilt ornament of scrolling leaves.

 Cottage furniture frequently reflected the influence of one of the currently popular revival styles in applied turnings and machine-carved ornament, in motifs incorporated into the painted decoration, and in the outlines of components such as aprons, legs, and mirror frames.